Motteo1/alx-higher_level_programming/0x03-python-data_structures/README.md

  9. function that finds the biggest integer of a list
  10. function that finds all multiples of 2 in a list
  11. function that deletes the item at a specific position in a list
+ 12. switch value of a and b
+ 13.